byronlu06/flask_portfolio/README.md

 ### <li> Team Designer: Create location for Mini-labs, you could rename this to something for your team (aka How-its-Made, Concepts, etc).
 This can have research or early concepts from your team.
 Additionally this section should have embeds to Brain Write, Wireframes, Greet, and TPT3.
 Evidence of research or early design.
 Try3x3 or 4x4 design on page.
 ### <li> Coder: Create location for Mini-labs, you could rename this to something for your team (aka How-its-Made, Concepts, etc).
 This can have research or early concepts from your team.
 Additionally this section should have embeds to Brain Write, Wireframes, Greet, and TPT3.
 Evidence of research or early design.
 Try3x3 or 4x4 design on page.
 ### </ul>
-### Chase did multiply and divide by 2 also, extend ascii to unicode

 ## Week 7